Tuesday 31 December 2013

 stew of (emotions etc) appears 80s, peaks 1995, gone again May

 panic: to mean “broadcast weather warnings” or even “talk about snow”.
 “Chaos” means “traffic disruption” as usual.
-Also means “reporting a serious fox attack on a child”.
+Panic also means “reporting a serious fox attack on a child”.

 This is about as great of a eureka moment as you can have as a scientist.